Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 * Clearly indicate if a variable reference is being printed by formatting the output as `variable: value`
 * Ensure objects being logged have appropriate `toString()` implementations
 * Use appropriate logger names
+  * Provides a key based on class name which can easily be grepped on
+  * Example: `private static final Logger LOG = LoggerFactory.getLogger(AlluxioMaster.class);`

 ### Log Level Guidelines